rosmo-robot/rosmo-robot.github.io/software.md

 Rosmo can be used for two different applications:

 * A **STEM learning platform using microblocks** with custom tools designed to learn and experiment with robotics.
-Included is a curriculum to help learn about robotics and programming.

 * A robot to introduce new **Students and hobbyists to Python & ROS2 programming** with the same tools, languages, and libraries used in professional and industrial robots.
-  To learn about using the Rosmo Robot for ROS2, you should refer to the section below.

 # Microblocks;

 1) Download [ESP32-S3 bin](https://github.com/rosmo-robot/rosmo-robot.github.io/raw/master/assets/img/v1/vm_esp32_s3.bin)